 -- Individual IP addresses 10.32.180.8,10.32.180.9,10.32.180.10 -- An IP address range 10.32.180.8-10.32.180.12 -- An IP address with a subnet mask 10.32.180.0/23

-This section describes how to configure an IP address whitelist at the project level.
+This section describes how to configure an IP address whitelist for a project.

 - Only IP addresses in the whitelist, such as the outbound IP addresses of the odpscmd client or SDK, can access the project.

 - The IP address whitelist takes effect in five minutes after you execute the command.